-With a reverse mortgage loan (also referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without having to sell their homes.
-The lending institution gives you funds based on your home equity amount; you get a one-time amount, a monthly payment or a line of credit.
-The borrowed money doesn't have to be paid back until the borrower sells the home, moves away, or passes away.
-You or representative of your estate is obligated to pay back the reverse mortgage funds, interest accrued, and other finance fees when your property is sold, or you no longer live in it.
+With a reverse mortgage (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without selling their homes.
+The lender pays out money based on the equity you've built-up in your home; you get a lump sum, a payment each month or a line of credit.
+The borrowed money does not have to be paid back until the homeowner sells the residence, moves away, or passes away.
+You or representative of your estate has to repay the reverse mortgage amount, interest accrued, and other finance charges after your home is sold, or you are no longer living in it.

 Do you have a question regarding a mortgage program?